4bs0l3m/rcase/README.md

 ## What is RCASE
 RCASE is a basic survey application.
 Developed CDD(Component Driven Design) pattern with ReactJs.
---File Structure
+-File Structure
-    +src
+    -src
-        +components
+        -components
-        +core //core as a infrastructure folder
+        -core //core as a infrastructure folder
             --enums
                 --*.enum.js
             --models